Niall Garbh O'Donnell: Early life (1569–1586)

 Niall Garbh O'Donnell was born c.
 1569 into the O'Donnell clan, the ruling Gaelic Irish noble family of Tyrconnell.
 He was the fourth (Note: Morgan and Silke state that Niall was Conn's eldest son, but O'Donovan states that Niall was Conn's fourth son.
 Three of Niall's brothers died during the 1580–1592 Tyrconnell succession dispute.
 Thus Niall was the fourth son who became Conn's eldest son following the death of his three elder brothers.) son of Conn O'Donnell, head of the O'Donnells' MacCalvagh branch, and Rose O'Neill, daughter of O'Neill clan chief Shane O'Neill.
-Niall's brothers included Calvagh Oge, Manus, Hugh Boye, Conn Oge, Donal and Cathbharr.
+Niall's brothers included Naghtan, Calvagh Oge, Manus, Hugh Boye, Conn Oge, Donal, and Cathbharr.
 His sisters were Róise, Elizabeth, Siobhan and Máire.

 Niall's sobriquet "Garbh" (Note: Other anglicisations include Garve, Garv and Garvach.) meant "rough".
 According to historian Paul Walsh, this epithet was traditional with O'Donnell clansmen named Niall, and has no special significance in his case; his ancestor, who ruled Tyrconnell from 1422 to 1439, was also named Niall Garbh.
 As a child, Niall was fostered to the MacLeans of Scotland's Western Isles.

-Niall's paternal grandfather, Calvagh, ruled Tyrconnell in the mid-1560s.
+Niall's paternal grandfather, Calvagh O'Donnell, ruled Tyrconnell in the mid-1560s.
 In 1557, Calvagh's half-brother Hugh McManus turned against the family.
 His allies imprisoned Conn, Calvagh's son and tanist.
 When Calvagh died in 1566, Hugh McManus easily established himself as the new Lord of Tyrconnell.
 Conn and his descendants, particularly Niall, looked to the English-led Irish government as a means of restoring their branch of the family to power.
 This branch established themselves in Lifford, between the River Finn and Lough Swilly, and were constantly at odds with the ruling O'Donnells.
 The MacCalvagh family estate, which Niall inherited, totalled 12,900 acres of land and included Finn Castle (now Castlefin), where he was probably born.
 His father Conn died in March 1583; his mother Rose died in 1585.